 Emergency Dental Care

 Are you experiencing painful dental issues?
 Have you suffered oral trauma?
-No need to worry, American Family Dentistry East Memphis/Kirby is here to help!
+No need to worry, American Family Dentistry - Kirbe Quince is here to help!
 Our experienced team members will provide you with high-quality emergency dental care that will give you peace of mind during anxious times for your oral health.
 Abscesses, tooth decay, infected gums, cavities and other oral health problems can be incredibly uncomfortable, and we are ready to bring you the relief you have been waiting for.

 If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, please do not hesitate to give us a call at 901-756-8976!
 Research shows periodontal problems can potentially elevate the risk for other health issues, including diabetes, stroke and cardiovascular disease.